OmerShadmi/Applied-ML---HW/README.md

 # Second Notebook: Gradient Boosting Classifier with Hyperparameter Tuning

+In this task we get a dataset about the titanic.
+Our goal is to predict the destiny of the passenger (survived or not) based on his/her attributes.
 This project demonstrates the implementation and optimization of a **Gradient Boosting Classifier** for a binary classification problem.
 The notebook showcases how to fine-tune hyperparameters to improve model performance.

 ## Project Structure